RMLio/RMLStreamer/documentation/README_Functions.md

 .

 ```
 This mapping instructs the RML Streamer to look for a method called `toUpperCaseURL` within the `io.fno.idlab.IDLabFunctions`-class of the `IDLabFunctions.jar`.
-Make sure that the JAR-file is located in `main/resources`.
+Make sure the JAR-file is located in `main/resources`.

 ## How the `FunctionLoader` works